Infineon/btsdk-host-apps-bt-ble/client_control/README.txt

 ++++++++++++++++
 Setup: app - pbap_client
 Peer device - phone supporting PBAP server (any recent iPhone or Android phone)
-- From the phone, initiate device discovery and find the pbap_client application and perform pairing.
+- From the phone, initiate device discovery, find the pbap_client application, and perform pairing.
-- From the Client Control UI, select the paired phone and click Connect
+- From the ClientControl UI, select the paired phone and click Connect
-- Use the UI to download phone book contacts, and incoming, outgoing or missed calls.
+- Use the UI to download phone book contacts, and incoming, outgoing, or missed calls.
 Note: only the first 100 records will be displayed.
 The application can be updated to get more records if desired.